slowwwwpoke/MAD_project1/README.md

 # mad_project1
 Basic Finance Application

+Flutter application for android

-Finance Application to let users keep track of transactions and make goals.
+The Finance Application to let users keep track of transactions and make goals.

 Models create a framework for transactions and goals, json maps for local storage.